 The vibrations can also be caused by clutch misalignment, problems with the throw out bearing or problems with the clutch diaphragm spring.
 In many cases, it is a problem with other parts of the clutch assembly that can initiate a problem with the flywheel.

 If there is a problem with the operation of the flywheel and how it is interacting with the clutch plate, then it is inevitable that there will be rattling and grinding noises due to the speed at which these parts move.

-It is also likely that you will get a foul burning smell from underneath your vehicle especially when the vehicle is under load, going up a steep hill slowly, if you are stuck in stop-go traffic or when reversing slowly.
+One of the more common warped flywheel symptoms is a bad burning smell from underneath your vehicle, especially when the vehicle is under load, going up a steep hill slowly, if you are stuck in stop-go traffic or when reversing slowly.

 Yes, sometimes you will get away with driving with a bad flywheel, it all depends on how badly damaged the flywheel is.

 If you suspect that there is a problem with the clutch, then you should get it checked out as soon as you can.
 In most cases, a bad flywheel is eventually going to leave you stranded.

 Flywheel problems can also cause damage to the other parts of the clutch, the crankshaft and sometimes the engine itself if it fails catastrophically.
 This is because one of the roles of the flywheel is to give some balance to the crankshaft as it rotates.
 If it is no longer doing this effectively, then the engine will vibrate more you’ll be able to feel the shakes as you drive.
 A rough engine is going to underperform and may cut out when idling.

 A damaged flywheel can also make an engine more difficult to start.
 The flywheel is made from really tough materials, but sometimes they can crack, warp or even loose some of their outer teeth.
 If the outer teeth become damaged then the starter motor may get jammed or may not be able to turn the flywheel to start the engine.

 2. How Much Does It Cost To Replace A Clutch Flywheel?